rajib579/rajibexercise.github.io/about.md

 <br>
 `Software Engineer` *June 2020 - Present*<br>
-<a href="http://www.retrans.com/" target="_blank">ReTransportation, Inc., A Kuehne & Nagel Company,Memphis,TN</a>
+<a href="http://www.retrans.com/" target="_blank">ReTrans, Inc., A Kuehne & Nagel Company,Memphis,TN</a>

-- Writing Python and Django solutions for EDI communications, reporting, invoicing, tracking, and new customer/carrier integration with the MercuryGate Transportation Management System (TMS).
+- Writing Python and Django solutions for Electronic Data Interchange (EDI) communications, reporting, invoicing, and tracking with the MercuryGate Transportation Management System (TMS).
+- Integrating rail carrier for multi-modal TMS project with deploying new feature into production.

-- Solving immediate software issues while maintaining large industry integration project using agile method.
+- Investigating and fixing production issues while maintaining the large scale industry integration service.

+- Automated manual processes for invoicing and increased business quality and speed for customers.

-- Working on DevOps project to facilitate different docker instance of the codebase for local development.
+- Developed docker image to handle codebase environment optimally for local development.

-- Communicating with business analysts to understand software requirements and project planning; helping in high-level business planning by performing data analysis on customer, carrier, and agent’s raw data.
+- Collaborating daily with product managers, team lead and business analysts for planning and execution;
+performing data analysis on customer and carrier raw data to facilitate high-level business planning.

 <br>
 `Software Engineering Intern` *September 2019 - December 2019*<br>
-<a href="http://www.retrans.com/" target="_blank">ReTransportation, Inc., A Kuehne & Nagel Company,Memphis,TN</a>
+<a href="http://www.retrans.com/" target="_blank">ReTrans, Inc., A Kuehne & Nagel Company,Memphis,TN</a>

-- Improved test coverage for continuous integration of production code by implementing regression tests.
+- Increased 10% test coverage for CI testing of the production ready code by writing regression test.
-- Migrated legacy codebase to Python3, documented, and reported issues in daily stand-up meeting.
+- Migrated legacy codebase to Python3, documented, and reported issues in Agile team meeting.
 - Solved immediate software issues of EDI communications, extracts, file-parsing, and invoicing.

 <br>